Types of Drill Bits

 - Drill saw bits are used for cutting irregular holes in metal or wood.
 Best for small jobs; can’t replace a jigsaw.

-- Pocket hole bits let you drill angled holes for screws.
+- Pocket hole bits, when used with the proper jig, let you drill angled holes for screws.
 Best used for making wood joints.

 - Scaling chisels are used for scaling and chiseling masonry.
 For use in hammer drills.